 Update existing medical laboratory use definition and rename to allow for more types of research and development.
 Allow in IG and IM with no size limit.
-Allow in IS and IMS districts with maximum size of 5,000 square feet, where use review is currently required.
+Allow in IS and IMS districts with maximum size of 5,000 square feet, where his previous is the regular to the code